Exploring the Wonders of Hegra and Al Ula

 Flight To Al Ula

-The convenient direct flying options from Dubai include Fly Dubai and Fly Nass, which are both low-cost airlines but from my observation, Al Ula airport can’t cope with planes any bigger than the one we took.
-To be honest, they could hardly cope with ours, and it took almost an hour to get through passport checks, but it is not the first time I am stuck at customs in KSA, so let’s just say it is a part of the experience.
+The convenient direct flying options from Dubai include Fly Dubai and Fly Nass, which are both low-cost airlines.
+But from my observation, Al Ula airport can’t cope with planes any bigger than the one we took.
+To be honest, they could hardly cope with ours, and it took almost an hour to get through passport checks, but it is not the first time I am stuck at customs in KSA.
+So let’s just say it is a part of the experience.

 Elephant Rock